 5. Be Active on Discussion Forums

 Contrary to popular belief, discussion forums are not just for fangirls and geeks.
-Target a forum related to your event and start a thread about it, but be careful to not have a high sales pitch because it won’t be received warmly on discussion forums.
+One of the cool event promotion ideas is to target a forum related to your event as part of your event marketing and start a thread about it, but be careful to not have a high sales pitch because it won’t be received warmly on discussion forums.
 Let it just be a friendly notification to make them aware of the existence of such an event, and if someone is genuinely interested, give specific responses.
 You can also get in touch with bloggers and provide them with good quality content in return for including a link to your event page and a call-to-action.

 6. Press Releases

 They are basically open newsletters to attract the media.
-And here’s how you do that –
+And here’s how undertake event promotion strategies like this –